German SPD minister expects 60 percent party support for coalition

 BERLIN (Reuters) - Germany’s Social Democrat (SPD) environment minister said on Thursday she expects party members to support a new coalition government with Chancellor Angela Merkel’s conservatives by a margin of 60 percent.

-The SPD’s 464,000 members are voting in a postal ballot on whether to endorse their party leadership’s decision to renew for another four years the ‘grand coalition’ that took office in 2013.
+The SPD’s 464,000 members are voting in a postal ballot on whether to endorse their party leadership’s decision to renew for another four years the‘grand coalition’ that took office in 2013.
 The result of the postal ballot is due on Sunday.

-“I expect it to turn out positively,” Environment Minister Barbara Hendricks told a news conference in Berlin.
-“I expect around 60 percent (approval).”
+“I expect it to turn out positively,” Environment Minister Barbara Hendricks told a news conference in Berlin.“I expect around 60 percent (approval).”

 An opinion poll on Thursday showed rising support for both blocs, with Merkel’s conservatives gaining one point to 34 percent and the SPD rising 2 points to 18 percent.